Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach: Discussion

 The exceptional predictive power of a small set of ECG features highlights their ability to detect liver conditions from a single ECG with high accuracy.
 Robust AUROC values across internal and external validations demonstrate the reliability of these features, even in diverse cohorts.
 The distinct patterns observed for conditions like alcoholic liver disease and hepatic failure underscore the physiological links between cardiac and hepatic health.

 Previous research identified ascites as a significant confounding factor in detecting cirrhosis from ECG \cite{OuyangMICCAI23}.
 At this point, it is important to stress a difference in the study design compared to the conventional control-group approach that was first pointed out in \cite{strodthoff2024prospects}.
-Rather than selecting a control group that matches the diseased subgroup according to as many covariates as possible, we use the remainder of the entire study cohorts not associated with the condition under consideration as negatives, which represents the most realistic negative control group conceivable.
+Rather than selecting a control group that matches the diseased subgroup according to as many covariates as possible, we use the remainder of the entire study cohorts not associated with the condition under consideration as negatives, which represents the most realistic negative control group conceivable, see discussion in the the literature on the challenges of control group matching \cite{stuart2010matching,king2019propensity}.